Lerum Municipality

 Lerum Municipality (Lerums kommun) is a municipality in Västra Götaland County in western Sweden, situated just east of Gothenburg.
 Its seat is located in the town of Lerum.

-In 1969 the municipality got its present size when "old" Lerum was amalgamated with Skallsjö and Stora Lundby.
+In 1969 the municipality reached its present size when "old" Lerum was amalgamated with Skallsjö and Stora Lundby.

 In 2007, Lerum Municipality launched a new logotype to be used instead of its official municipal coat of arms which features the head of an ox and three oak leaves.
 Municipal officials and PR staff felt the coat "outdated".
-Although no longer used, the coat of arms still has official status.
-The new logotype features a multi-coloured weaving pattern.
+The new logotype featured a multi-coloured weaving pattern.
+Following a citizen campaign the old heraldic logotype was reinstated in 2024 and received an award in 2025.